+Illinois Central Railroad Swing Gate

+Project Status

-Degrading of Reach 2B Levee Degrading avoids acquiring additional rights-of-way and impacts to wetlands.
-Project Status As of March 2012, there are now fifteen (15) projects that have been awarded by the Corps.
-Two (2) of the levee projects, one (1) pre-cast concrete access bridge project and four (4) drainage structure/floodwall projects have passed final inspections and are complete.
-Final inspections for the four (4) remaining drainage structures, floodwalls and railroad gate projects are to be scheduled by the Corps, by the end of March 2012.
-Final Inspections for the remaining four (4) earthen levee projects are to be scheduled by the end of May 2012 when the levees are refertilized and the grass is re-established.
+As of March 2013, there are now fifteen (15) projects that have been awarded by the Corps.
+Two (2) of the levee projects, two (2) pre-cast concrete access bridge projects, five (5) floodwall projects, one (1) railroad swing gate project and four (4) drainage structure projects have passed final inspections and are complete.
+Final Inspections for the remaining three (3) earthen levee projects are to be scheduled by the end of May 2013 when the levees are re-fertilized and the grass is re-established.